 If you experience severe or unusual chest pain after taking sertraline, you should seek medical help as soon as possible.

-Clotting issues from sertraline use are rare and can potentially occur as a result of interactions with other medications, such as blood thinners.
-If you use other medications that could affect your clotting ability, it’s essential that you inform your doctor before considering sertraline.
+Clotting issues from sertraline use can potentially occur as a result of taking sertraline together with other medications, such as blood thinners.
+If you use other medications that could affect your clotting ability, it’s essential that you inform your healthcare provider before considering sertraline.

-Sertraline and other antidepressants have the potential to cause priapism, a condition that can result in a long-lasting, painful erection.
+Sertraline and other antidepressants have the potential to cause priapism, a condition that can result in a long-lasting, painful erection that is not associated with sexual stimulation.
 Priapism can cause the penis to stay erect for hours at a time, resulting in severe discomfort and potentially causing damage to penile tissue.

 Sertraline and several other widely used antidepressants can increase your risk of experiencing suicidal thoughts.
-The risk of suicidal thoughts appears to be the highest in people aged under 25 who take antidepressants to treat non-depression conditions such as anxiety.
+The risk of suicidal thoughts appears to be the highest in people under the age of 25 who take antidepressants..

 If you experience suicidal thoughts after you start using sertraline, it’s important to seek medical assistance as soon as possible.